dariuskay/MeterMeter/README.md

 # MeterMeter
 A Leaflet map of Los Angeles parking meters and their availability.
+The application is currently deployed [via Heroku](<http://metermeter.herokuapp.com/>).

 ![Example](Screengrab.png)